JonathanC13/Exercise-Routines/server/test-cases.md

                 "response": [],
                 "count": 0
             }
         3. In the cluster 'Exercise-Routines', no change in the documents in the collection 'routines'.

+    *Status*: Pass

-- Text X: Get all routines that were created by the current user.
+- Text 2: Get all routines that were created by the current user.
+    *Description*:
+        Get all routines that were created by the current user, need to test routine creation first.

     *Prerequisites*:
         1. 1 or more routines created by the current user.